Disney World Packing List & What to Wear – List, Tips, Printable PDF

 Two pairs of comfortable walking shoes: Have at least two pairs of comfortable shoes you can switch back and forth with.

-Don't be like Sofia Vergara's character on “Modern Family” and wear high heels to the park.
-The only remedy to high heels is to buy squishy bright yellow Minnie Mouse shoes like she did (the video is pretty funny).
-She ignored our Walt Disney World packing list…
+One example we love to joke about is Sofia Vergara's character on “Modern Family” who wore high heels to the park and had to resort to squishy bright yellow Minnie Mouse shoes (the video is pretty funny).
+She should have looked at our Walt Disney World packing list…

 Birkenstocks are great walking shoes for summer weather and you can easily pair them with socks at night to stay warm if it gets chilly.
 If you have hiking or athletic shoes, those are good choices too!
-Don't forget flip flops for the pool!
+See all of our recommendations for the best shoes to wear at Walt Disney World.
+Having comfortable and supportive shoes is especially important when visiting Disney World while pregnant

 Even if you don't plan on dining in a signature dining restaurant, still bring one nice outfit for a nice dinner.
 It's fun to dress up and look nice, you will feel good, and look good!